Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Inward investment support

-Some grants are available to attract foreign investment into the UK.
-This can particularly be the case in specific sectors or regions.
-You can find out more about inward investment support on the Gov.uk website.
+Some support is designed to attract foreign investment into the UK, such as tax support for overseas businesses investing in the UK.
+You can find out more about inward investment support on the gov.uk website.

 How should I put together my application for a business grant?